Mau Mau rebellion: Villagisation programme

 The Red Cross helped mitigate the food shortages, but even they were told to prioritise loyalist areas.
 The Baring government's medical department issued reports about "the alarming number of deaths occurring amongst children in the 'punitive' villages", and the "political" prioritisation of Red Cross relief.

 One of the colony's ministers blamed the "bad spots" in Central Province on the mothers of the children for "not realis[ing] the great importance of proteins", and one former missionary reported that it "was terribly pitiful how many of the children and the older Kikuyu were dying.
 They were so emaciated and so very susceptible to any kind of disease that came along".
 Of the 50,000 deaths which John Blacker attributed to the Emergency, half were children under the age of ten.

 The lack of food did not just affect the children, of course.
 The Overseas Branch of the British Red Cross commented on the "women who, from progressive undernourishment, had been unable to carry on with their work".

 Disease prevention was not helped by the colony's policy of returning sick detainees to receive treatment in the reserves, though the reserves' medical services were virtually non-existent, as Baring himself noted after a tour of some villages in June 1956.
+The policy of "villagization" did not officially end until around 1962, when Kenya gained its independence from British colonial rule.
+During the course of the Mau Mau Uprising, it is conservatively estimated that 1.5 million Kenyans were forcibly relocated into these fortified villages.
+The government of an independent Kenya implementated a similar policy of forced villagization during the Shifta War in 1966 of ethnic Somalis in the North Eastern Province.

 Political and social concessions by the British

 Kenyans were granted nearly all of the demands made by the KAU in 1951.

 On 18 January 1955, the Governor-General of Kenya, Evelyn Baring, offered an amnesty to Mau Mau activists.
-The offer was that they would not face prosecution for previous offences, but may still be detained.
+The offer was that they would not face prosecution for previous offences, but might still be detained.
 European settlers were appalled at the leniency of the offer.
 On 10 June 1955 with no response forthcoming, the offer of amnesty to the Mau Mau was revoked.

 In June 1956, a programme of land reform increased the land holdings of the Kikuyu.
 This was coupled with a relaxation of the ban on native Kenyans growing coffee, a primary cash crop.

 In the cities the colonial authorities decided to dispel tensions by raising urban wages, thereby strengthening the hand of moderate union organisations like the KFRTU.
 By 1956, the British had granted direct election of native Kenyan members of the Legislative Assembly, followed shortly thereafter by an increase in the number of local seats to fourteen.
 A Parliamentary conference in January 1960 indicated that the British would accept "one person—one vote" majority rule.